bremme/docker-madsonic/README.md

 ## Properly starting and stopping [Madsonic](http://www.madsonic.org/)

-First, if you are familiar with supervisor this is all familiar.
+First, if you are familiar with supervisor this is nothing new.
 But if not, this is how it works.

 1. The [Supervisor](http://supervisord.org/) deamon reads all config files in `/etc/supervisor/conf.d/*`
 2. These config files launch a script or binairy (mine are at `/usr/local/bin/`)